-MAT101M • Mathematics for the 21st Century.
-3 Credits.
+MAT 101M • Mathematics for the 21st Century 3 Credits

 Mathematical ideas that a liberally educated person should be familiar with in order to function well in a technological society.

-MAT102M • Creative Problem Solving.
-3 Credits.
+MAT 102M • Creative Problem Solving 3 Credits

-An opportunity to learn to use creative thinking and intuition to gain confidence in understanding and solving some intriguing problems in mathematics.
+Learn to use creative thinking and intuition to gain confidence in understanding and solving some intriguing problems in mathematics.

 A continuation of the equipping of students with tools for effective problem solving.
 Study of integration, sequences and series, and introduction to differential equations and approximation techniques.
 Each topic is approached from several viewpoints (graphical, numerical, algebraic) to involve students with different learning styles.

-MAT201M • Mathematics for Elementary Education 1.
-3 Credits.
+MAT 201M • Mathematics for Elementary Education 1 3 Credits

 Introduction to problem solving; patterns and sequences; systems of numeration; sets and logic; concepts, operations, and algorithms for each subset of the real numbers; elementary number theory; concepts and applications of ratios, proportions, and percents.

-MAT202 • Mathematics for Elementary Education 2.
-3 Credits.
+MAT 202 • Mathematics for Elementary Education 2 3 Credits